muarshad01/Inference-Engg/Lectures/Lecture-10.md

 $$

 * Since LLMs are large, updating all model weights during training can be expensive due to GPU memory limitations.
-* Suppose we have a large weight matrix W for a given layer.
+* Suppose we have a large weight matrix $W$ for a given layer.
-* During backpropogation, we learn a $\Delta W$ matrix, which contains information on how much we want to update the original  weights to minimize the loss function during training.
+* During backpropogation, we learn a $\Delta W$ matrix, which contains information on how much we want to update the original weights $W_{orig}$ to minimize the loss function during training.

 ***

-#### What is Problem
+#### What is Problem?
 * We're doing Finetuning and vLLM engine is serving people from multiple domains:
   * Medical ($\Delta W$)
   * Q & A ($\Delta W$)